OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-22.md

 ## 1 Samuel 22:4

-Then he left them with the king of Moab; and they stayed with him all the time that David was in the stronghold.
+He entrusted them to the king of Moab; and they remained with him for as long as David was in the stronghold.

 ## 1 Samuel 22:5